EspressoSystems/cape/README.md

 - The `console.log` statements are shown in in the terminal.
 - Failing `require` statements are shown in human readable form in the terminal.

-## Deployment

-The CAPE contract can be deployed with

-    hardhat deploy

-The deployments are saved in `contracts/deployments`.
-If you deploy to localhost you have to use `hardhat deploy --reset` after you restart the geth node in order to re-deploy.

-### Linking to deployed contracts

-In order to avoid re-deploying the library contracts for each test you can pass the address obtained by running `hardhat deploy` as an env var

-    env RESCUE_LIB_ADDRESS=0x5FbDB2315678afecb367f032d93F642f64180aa3 cargo test --release

 ## Precompiled solidity binaries

 Hardhat is configured to use the solc binary installed with nix (see